TeifLab/ChromHL/README.md

 #### Main loop runs as follows:

-1. Initialise heterochromatin locations (either by scanning via TRAP algorithm or by location of relevant genomic feature, such as repeat)
+1. Initialise heterochromatin locations (either by calculating binding affinity or by location of relevant genomic feature, such as repeat)
-2. Set up CTCF binding sites using TRAP algorithm
+2. Set up CTCF binding sites by calculating binding affinity
 3. Compute states based on initiation sites and CTCF binding sites, based on biophysical parameters such as the far-field statistical weights for each chromatin state, the statistical weight of forming a boundary between two chromatin states, the cooperativity of the associated protein HP1 and the binding constant of HP1 to each chromatin state

 #### Required inputs are: